 For many years, New York State has published Workers’ Compensation Impairment Guidelines so that those injured, and their attorneys, know what documentation is needed to prove the worker suffers from a permanent impairment.
 As of January 1, 2018, new Permanency Impairment Guidelines are used that workers’ must follow in order to qualify and collect their workers’ compensation award.

 Previously, we discussed how to collect for permanent impairment under the 2012 Guidelines.
 That contains important general information that, coupled with the knowledge of the new changes that have been made, assist you in knowing some of the requirements for proving permanent impairment.

-In order to better understand the Guidelines and how the workers’ compensation board determines appropriate compensation, two terms are important to understand: permanent impairment and schedule of loss.
+In order to better understand the guidelines and how the New York Workers’ Compensation Board determines appropriate compensation, two terms are important to understand: permanent impairment and schedule of loss.

 According to the new Permanent Impairment Guidelines, a Permanent Impairment is “a purely medical determination made by a medical professional, and is defined as any anatomic or functional abnormality or loss.”
 Whether or not a worker has suffered permanent impairment is determined by a “competent” evaluation and “accurate” objective assessment of function.

 A Schedule of Loss for a permanent impairment, according to the new guidelines, is an amount paid “not for an injury sustained, but for the residual permanent physical and functional impairments.”

 Changes to New York State Compensation Permanent Impairment Guidelines

 If a worker can prove a permanent impairment, the amount of the award for a specific type of injury has essentially not changed.
 But, the proof required of the worker to support his or her claim has been made more comprehensive and difficult.
 Some of the changes that may negatively impact workers who file a compensation claim involve: